stac-utils/pystac/docs/concepts.rst

 =====================

 Properties that apply to Items can be found in two places: the Item's properties or in any of an Item's Assets.
-If the property is on an Asset, it applies only that specific asset.
+If the property is on an Asset, it applies only to that specific asset.
 For example, gsd defined for an Item represents the best Ground Sample Distance (resolution) for the data within the Item.
 However, some assets may be lower resolution and thus have a higher gsd.
 In that case, the `gsd` can be found on the Asset.